 Time that equals red wine, olive oil, shallots, and thyme infusing diced apples and soft white beans.
 No rushing to photograph because it will look the same as it did the minute you stir it together, and for the next three days.
 Yes, even the apples!
 THEY DON’T BROWN.

-And the beauty of this recipe – the longer it sits, the better it tastes.
+And the beauty of this vegan bean salad recipe – the longer it sits, the better it tastes.

 I love this salad for a number of reasons, both in taste and versatility.
 Soaking the shallots in punchy, red wine vinegar softens their bite (too harsh when left raw) and olive oil adds a lovely richness.
 The oil, which is infused with thyme, is also the necessary fat that carries flavor into the apples and white beans.
 Salty sweet, and several twists of freshly ground pepper to finish.
 Each bite having a little crunch next to the plump legumes.